keegoo/trigger/README.md

 ## Introduction

 Offically, `Gatling` provides the [batch](http://gatling.io/docs/2.2/cookbook/scaling_out/) way to scale out.
-It's not very convenient as 1). it supports Linux only; 2). it doesn't have a user friendly UI.
+But it's not very convenient as 1). it supports Linux only; 2). it doesn't have a friendly UI.
+So `Trigger` was here to fill the gap.

 `Trigger` consists of two parts: a `controller`(rails app) and a `generator`(ruby script ran locally).